 St Jude's continues to fight poverty through education, thanks to generous supporters around the world.

-Each tour has a fundraising target of $15,000 with all the money going directly to St Jude’s.
-If you would like to help the MLC students reach (and even exceed) this fundraising goal, please donate using the link below.
+The MLC students selected to attend the tour commit to a fundraising target of $10,000, with all money going directly to the School of St Jude.
+If you would like to help the MLC students reach (or even exceed) this fundraising goal, please click the donate button below.

 St Jude’s is a registered charity with tax deductibility status in Australia.
 Thanks to generous supporters around the world, the school provides education to thousands of primary, secondary and higher education students.